Slick-Pay-Algeria/quick-transfer/README.md

 <?php

 return [
     'user' => [
         'rib'     => "",
         'fname'   => "", // First name
         'lname'   => "", // Last name
         'address' => "",
     ],
 ];
 ```

 ### user.rib

-It will define the merchant bank account ID, it should be a string with minimum length of 20 characters.
+It will define the merchant bank account ID, it should be a string with the exact size of 20 characters.

 ### user.fname